OA and Environmental Impact Assessment

 Ocean Accounts provide a structured framework for organizing baseline data that serves EIA purposes.
 The SEEA Ecosystem Accounting framework identifies three primary account types that directly support baseline establishment[2]:

 Ecosystem condition accounts record the state of ecosystem assets relative to reference conditions.
 Following the SEEA Ecosystem Accounting approach, condition is measured through ecosystem characteristics organized into physical, chemical, compositional, structural, functional, and landscape/seascape categories[4].
 For marine ecosystems, relevant characteristics include water quality parameters (temperature, salinity, dissolved oxygen, nutrient concentrations, pH), biodiversity indicators (species richness, population abundance, community composition), habitat structural complexity, and connectivity measures.
-Condition accounts establish quantitative baselines that EIA can reference when predicting how proposed activities may alter ecosystem state.
-Detailed guidance on condition account compilation is provided in TG-3.5 Ecosystem Condition Accounts.
+Detailed guidance on condition account compilation is provided in TG-3.1 Asset Accounts, Section 3.4.2.

 Ecosystem services accounts record the contributions of ecosystems to benefits used in economic and other human activity[5].
 For EIA baseline purposes, services accounts document the current flows of provisioning services (fish provisioning, aquaculture production), regulating services (coastal protection, water purification, carbon sequestration), and cultural services (recreation, tourism, scientific research, spiritual and cultural values) that depend on the ecosystems within the project area.
 Technical guidance on services account compilation is provided in TG-3.4 Ecosystem Services Accounts.